TristanHodgson/Linalg-sql/README.md

 SELECT mat_check('a');
 ```

-This checks that:
+Checks that:

 - Indices start at 1
 - All entries exist
-- No NULL values appear
+- No NULL values
-- The matrix is rectangular
+- Matrix is rectangular

 ### Visualise the matrix